-Important Dates for the Bottrells family
+Early History of the Bottrells family

 This web page shows only a small excerpt of our Bottrells research.
 Another 323 words (23 lines of text) covering the years 1130, 1147, 1155, 1193, 1197, 1198, 1203, 1273, 1273, 1277, 1302, 1500, 1672, 1337, 1391, 1367, 1395, 1389, 1462, 1415 and 1643 are included under the topic Early Bottrells History in all our PDF Extended History products and printed products wherever possible.